12 Ideas for Handling Upcoming Gluten-Free Holidays

 Here come the holidays… Are you ready to handle them gluten free for yourself, spouse or special kiddos?
 Whether it’s your first gluten-free Halloween, Thanksgiving, Christmas or Hanukkah or it’s been so long you’ve lost count; we’re here to help you get over some of the rough spots.

 However, (I can’t emphasize enough…), you MUST prepare ahead.
-If we’ve learned anything from Covid-19 this year, it’s that in times like this, NO ONE was really prepared—and especially underprepared were gluten free consumers—because the store aisles were emptied fast!
+If we’ve learned anything from Covid-19, it’s that in times like this, NO ONE was really prepared—and especially underprepared were gluten free consumers—because the store aisles were emptied fast!

 Not all turkey meat is gluten free-so check the label (i.e. Butterball is a good option).
 Then you can enjoy the holiday bird knowing it hasn’t been injected with harmful nitrates, MSG or other preservatives or seasonings or marinades or other elements containing gluten.
 And remind whoever is doing the cooking to stay away from stuffing the turkey with gluten-containing bread or slathered in gravy made with wheat flour.
 Stuffing made in a casserole dish works for everyone & eliminates the mess!